 Run after your goals

 Whether you are an experienced runner or new to running it is always good to run with a purpose or goal in mind.
-We find setting goals help keeps us motivated and gives each of our runs a purpose.
+We find setting goals help keeps us motivated and helps to give each of our runs a purpose.
+So whether we are looking to improve our pace, cadence, form or endurance there is always something in our head while on a run that is keeping us focussed.

-Goals can be simple ones such as running from between certain points without stopping, or at a certain pace or for a certain amount of time.
-Whatever they are, make them specific, achievable, and realistic.
+Goals can be simple ones such as running from between certain points without stopping, or making sure you are looking up, landing on a certain part of your foot, breathing, not necessarily being too focussed on pace or time.
+Whatever they are, make them specific, achievable, and realistic for you.

-Find a training plan that matches your goal.
+Find a training plan that matches your goal and fitness.
 There are loads of free ones online so whatever your ability or starting point a quick google and you will easily find a plan and training structure to suit you.
+However, you might want to find a coach to help you with your training and develop a plan just right for you.

-Find a partner to run with and keep you accountable.
-Often when I don’t feel like going for a run just knowing my partner is ready and waiting to start is a big enough motivator.
+Fun with a friend to keep you accountable.
+Often when I don’t feel like going for a run just knowing Adrian is ready and waiting to start is a big enough motivator.

 Don’t worry too much about what gear you are running in.
-A decent pair of trainers is all you really need and if you are a woman, then probably also invest in a sports bra.
+A decent pair of trainers is all you really need and if you are a woman, then consider investing in a sports bra.
+You don't need a fancy watch although it is fun to track your activities.

 Finally, while you may have bags of enthusiasm to start running, be realistic and increase your distance slowly.
 This helps avoid injury.
 A general rule of thumb is not to increase your mileage by more than 10% a week.